Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTPROT_command_line.md

 with the data exchange protocol and network resources defined by the CFTNET ID=ACCEPTOR command.

-The time- outs are the default values [ [Compression](../../../command_summary/parameter_intro/compression)].
+The time-outs are the default values [ [Compression](../../../command_summary/parameter_intro/compression)].
 Each FPDU contains a single file record (MULTART=NO).
-There is no on- line compression.
+There is no on-line compression.

 ```
 CFTPROT     ID